nickjj/plutus/README.md

 insight on their finances.

 It's a zero dependency Python script.
 No package managers required!
-Installing it is a matter of curling down 1 file, or perhaps a few files if you want to use any of the importers to help you migrate from other tools.
+Installing it is curling down 1 file, or perhaps 2 files if you want to use the general purpose CSV importer for bank exports or migrating from other tools.

 ## 🖥 Demo video